friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\indentation_error_1.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: '''Should raise IndentationError'''
-       2:
-       3: if True:
-    -->4: pass
+       4: pass
           ^^^^

     Line `4` identified above was expected to begin a new indented block.